Pyrdacor/Ambermoon/FileSpecs/EventData.md

 In binary this is 0011 0010.
 So in addition two other bits are set as well.
 But the meaning is unknown.

+If I get the 68k assembler right, Ambermoon just checks the whole byte value for "not equal zero".
+But maybe it has some different meaning in Amberstar?

 ### Chest loot flags

 - Bit0: Remove when empty